(does not include airfare to Italy)

 - Travel Insurance

-- Arrival and concluding dinners, along with lunch with pasta maker
+- Arrival and concluding dinners, along with pasta making workshop lunch

 - Class field trips, cultural and select tours